fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-12.md

    - Configure the server with name "Weather Tools Server", base path "weather-tools", and appropriate description

 2. **Review Generated MCP Tools**:
-   - Verify that API operations are automatically converted to MCP tools with descriptive names
+   - Verify that API operations convert to MCP tools with descriptive names.
-   - Confirm parameter schemas are properly mapped from the OpenAPI specification
+   - Confirm parameter schemas are mapped from the OpenAPI specification.
-   - Note key tools like `get_points_by_coordinates`, `get_gridpoint_forecast`, `get_alerts`, and `get_station_observations`
+   - Note key tools such as `get_points_by_coordinates`, `get_gridpoint_forecast`, `get_alerts`, and `get_station_observations`.

 3. **Configure Tool Documentation**:
    - Review and enhance tool descriptions for AI agent consumption